-Technology and Information Services (TIS) provides all support and resources for the information technology needs of the faculty and staff of Benedictine.
-Support for students is limited to virus protection, Internet connectivity, email support, login and password issues.
+The Information Technology (IT) Department provides all support and resources for the information technology needs of the faculty and staff of Benedictine.
+Support for students consists of virus protection, Internet connectivity, email support, Blackboard Tech support, Raven-Zone Tech support, as well as login and password issues.
 The campus network provides connectivity for all offices, residence hall rooms, and computer labs.
-The on-campus help desk service provides assistance and answers for all Benedictine-owned computers, network problems, and questions.
-The help desk will only assist students as time permits and can only provide limited repair and support options.
-Benedictine TIS cannot repair or support private individual equipment or software.
+The Benedictine College network is protected by a multidimensional cyber security system that combines edge security, device protection, and a next-generation firewall that seamlessly blocks network attacks while also preventing access to undesirable websites The on-campus help desk service provides assistance and answers for all Benedictine-owned computers, network problems, and questions.
+The help desk will assist students as time permits and only provides limited repair and support options.

-Access to Internet service is available in all residence halls through either an Ethernet connection or wireless service for each resident.
-Wireless access is available inside all dorms and all academic buildings.
-A user name and password are required to access the network.
+Access to Internet service is available in all residence halls through either an Ethernet connection or WiFi connection.
+Benedictine College provides wireless network access inside all dorms and all academic buildings.
+A username and password are required to access the Benedictine College network.